 An independent major is a coherent, structured plan of study consisting of introductory through advanced courses in a recognizable field within the liberal arts.
 It is not simply a combination of courses in several fields.
 An independent major must be constructed largely from courses offered at Bryn Mawr and Haverford.
 There should be a culminating thesis or capstone project that explores and critiques scholarly and/or creative work.
-Interested students should attend the information session and meet with Dean Michelle Mancini in the fall of the sophomore year.
+Interested students should attend the information session in the fall of the sophomore year.

 In designing an independent major, students must enlist two faculty members to serve as advisers.
 One, who acts as primary adviser, must be a member of the Bryn Mawr faculty; the secondary adviser may be a member of either the Bryn Mawr or Haverford faculty.